neurosymbolicgroup/neurosymbolic-modules/README.md

 Download the singularity `container.img` file, and put it directly inside the `neurosymbolic modules/ec` folder.
 - Quick way (works on openmind): copy it from Anshula’s openmind folder: `srun cp /cbcl/cbcl01/anshula/shared/container.img /om2/user/$USER/neurosymbolic-modules/ec/container.img`
-- Another quick way (works without openmind): copy it from Anshula's dropbox; `wget "https://www.dropbox.com/s/5ufvzw81fx238m6/container.img"`
+- If you need it off of openmind, can copy it from Simon's dropbox: https://www.dropbox.com/s/as6yewdcm2g7tnc/container.img?dl=0
 - Longer way: Install it from source using the instructions here: https://github.com/ellisk42/ec

 ## Install singularity